3C2H/typing_game_with_hooks/README.md

 # typing_game_with_hooks
 A speed typing game using React Hooks

+# README file contains steps to build the app

+  1_/° build the basic structure of the game

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts